41ison/QC4DIANN/README.md

 Please, note that the columns names are slightly different in `report.tsv` and `report.parquet` files.
 Some importante informations are only available in the `report.parquet`.
 You can download the .qmd document and place it in the same folder as the report.parquet file.

-To have an in depth understanding of what is happening in this script, please check the [DIANN documentation](https://github.com/vdemichev/DiaNN), as well as the original publication of the QuantUMS algorithm by Demichev's group.
+To have an in depth understanding of what is happening in this script, please check the [DIANN documentation](https://github.com/vdemichev/DiaNN), as well as the original publication of the QuantUMS algorithm by Demichev's group:
 >Franziska Kistner, Justus L. Grossmann, Ludwig R. Sinn, Vadim Demichev.
 QuantUMS: uncertainty minimisation enables confident quantification in proteomics. bioRxiv 2023.06.20.545604; doi: https://doi.org/10.1101/2023.06.20.545604.

 Maybe it is worth to check the [diann R package](https://github.com/vdemichev/diann-rpackage) that we are using to extract the matrix of abundance from the DIANN report with MaxLFQ values.